Resiliency Centre closes November 17, recovery continues

 Building and redevelopment |

-Regional District of Central Okanagan It's important for affected property owners with fire damage to contact our staff to make an application.
+Regional District of Central Okanagan It's important for property owners with fire damage to structures to contact our staff to make an application.
 For residents of RDCO, property file requests and other building related questions can be directed to rdco.com/requests.

 See the step-by-step building permit and demolition permit process map. |